 With so many great benefits and uses for fresh herbs, we would run out of room fast to try and list them all here.
 Instead, we have narrowed it down to our most popular herbs and why you should be growing them for yourself.
-Check out our video for more info on planting your herb container garden.
+Check out our video for more info on planting your herb container garden or our video on how to cook with your herbs.

 There is more to basil than just great taste.
-Rich in anti-oxidants, magnesium and vitamins it is easy to understand why this herb is beneficial to your body.
-The abundance of anti-oxidants found in basil combat the free radical damage they cause.
-A very versatile herb that adds superior flavor in many foods.
-Try it in soups, pasta sauces, pesto, or fresh tomato, basil and mozzarella salad.
+Rich in antioxidants, magnesium and vitamins it is easy to understand why this herb is beneficial to your body.
+Basil is a very versatile herb that adds superior flavor in many foods.
+Try using it in soups, pasta sauces, pesto, or fresh tomato, basil and mozzarella salad.

 This nutrient-dense food is low in calories, but high in taste.
-Packed with vitamins, minerals and antioxidants, chives contain choline, which helps with sleep, learning, memory and movement of muscles.
-Great in salads, topping a baked potato or add to your omelet.
+Packed with vitamins, minerals and antioxidants, chives are great in salads, topping a baked potato or add to your omelet.
 Yum!

 Not just a pretty face that dresses up your plate.
 Vitamin K in parsley is key for strong bones and all the vitamin C boosts immunity.
 The anti-inflammatory properties found in parsley can even give relief to sore joints.
 Add some fresh parsley to a morning fruit smoothie and you’ll be surprised how refreshing it tastes!
 Parsley can also be added to dressings, marinades or as a garnish.